Learning Fair Policies in Decentralized Cooperative Multi-Agent Reinforcement Learning: Experiments

 \section{Experiments}

 \mz{ To test our algorithms, we carried out experiments in three different domains (detailed descriptions is available in the appendix): Matthew Effect \citep{JiangLu19}, distributed traffic light control \citep{SUMO2018} and distributed data center control \citep{iroko}.
-We also evaluated our approach on the two others domains proposed by \citet{JiangLu19}, Job Scheduling and Plant Manufacturing, however Job Scheduling is an easy artificial domain and Plant Manufacturing have an artificially-designed reward function, so those results are only presented in the appendix. }
+We also evaluated our approach on the two other domains proposed by \citet{JiangLu19}, Job Scheduling and Plant Manufacturing.
+However, Job Scheduling \cg{being an} easy artificial domain and Plant Manufacturing \cg{having} an artificially-designed reward function, \us{most of} those results are presented in the appendix.}

 \us{The first domain is} Matthew Effect where 10 pac-men with different initial sizes have to collect resources which reappear randomly each time they are collected in a grid.
 The more \pw{resources} an agent collects, the easier the task becomes \mz{for an agent} because \pw{its} size and speed increase.